-- Record the event in a written form and make the report available to the school or Children’s Services as appropriate.
+- Record the event in a written form and make the report available to the school and/or Children’s Services as appropriate.

-- The timing of referrals must reflect the perceived risk, and should normally be within one working day of recognition.
-If, for any reason, you cannot contact the Chief Officer of ABC to read you should go ahead and contact Children’s Social Care.
+- The timing of referrals must reflect the perceived risk and should normally be within one working day of recognition.
+If, for any reason, you cannot contact the CEO of ABC to read you should go ahead and contact Children’s Social Care.

 - Under no circumstances should you speak to or confront the abuser.
-Do not share suspicions or information with any other person other than the school Designated Person, the Chief Officer of ABC to read, Children’s Social Care and the Police.
-Information given to Children’s Social Care or the Police will be taken seriously, handled sensitively and shared only on a ‘need to know’ basis, wholly to protect the child.
+Do not share suspicions or information with any other person other than the school Designated Safeguarding Lead, the CEO of ABC to read, Children’s Social Care and the Police.
+Information given to Children’s Social Care or the Police will be taken seriously, handled sensitively and shared appropriately but on a ‘need to know’ basis, wholly to protect the child.
 However, in order to ensure that children are safeguarded on the basis of proper evidence, the source of the referral cannot be kept anonymous.

-If you have any concerns about an adult’s behaviour towards children or young people (not an employee or volunteer working for the charity).
+If you have any concerns about an adult’s behaviour towards children or young people.

 - Do not ignore it – the school and ABC to read will take any concerns very seriously.

-- You must discuss your concerns with the Designated Person in school and the Chief Officer who will support you in liaising with the statutory agencies should any child protection matter arise.
+- You must discuss your concerns with the DSL in school and the CEO who will support you in liaising with the statutory agencies should any child protection matter arise.

-- Do not confront the adult but seek the advice of the Chief Officer.
+- Do not confront the adult but seek the advice of the CEO.
 If she is not available seek advice from Children’s Social Care.

-If someone not employed by the agency discloses that they are involved in the abuse of a child or young person, YOU MUST TAKE ACTION:
+If any adult discloses that they are involved in the abuse of a child or young person, YOU MUST TAKE ACTION:

 - Believe what they are saying and take the allegation seriously.